-is also a symmetric distance measure between $\rho_1$ and $\rho_2$ that is commonly used as a measure of similarity between two states.
-It also appears in the definition of a number of information theoretic bounds such as the quantum Cram\'er-Rao bound, through the Bures distance \cite{Braunstein1994}.
+is another symmetric distance measure between $\rho_1$ and $\rho_2$ that is commonly used to quantify the similarity of two states.
+It also appears in the definitions of a number of information theoretic bounds such as the quantum Cram\'er-Rao bound, through the Bures distance \cite{Braunstein1994}.
 All of the abovesaid four quantities depend on primary matrix functions (e.g., $\log(x)$ and $x^s$) of density operators that are evaluated by diagonalizing the state(s) and operating on the eigenvalues.